Spinal Fusion Surgery: Your Questions, Answered

 The decision to get spinal fusion surgery is between you and your doctor.
 Spinal fusion is not for every condition, but it can help some patients get their lives back by helping to reduce pain and increase mobility.

-To learn more about spinal fusion surgery and whether or not it’s the best treatment option for you, schedule an appointment with Dr. Cronen at a Florida Medical Clinic location in North Tampa or Wiregrass.
+To learn more about spinal fusion surgery and whether or not it’s the best treatment option for you, schedule an appointment with Dr. Cronen at a Florida Medical Clinic Orlando Health location in North Tampa or Wiregrass.
 Telemedicine visits are also available.

 Geoffrey Cronen